inkchess/ME5406-Deep-Learning-for-Robotics/README.md

 - **--epsilon 0.1**, **--gamma 0.9**: Sets the initial epsilon and discount factor.
 - **--episodes 5000**: Runs 5000 episodes.
 - **--map_type custom** and **--custom_holes "5,10,15,20"**: Specifies a custom map with obstacles at states 5, 10, 15, and 20.

-(Note: In this basic implementation, dynamic epsilon and exploration bonus options are off by default.)

 ---